Bengal1/Simple-CNN-OOP/README.md

 For beginners in CNNs and deep learning, I highly recommend my earlier project [*Simple CNN Guide*](https://github.com/Bengal1/Simple-CNN-Guide), which is more beginner-friendly and theoretical, focusing on building intuition and explaining the fundamental concepts of CNNs in a clearer and more accessible way before diving into implementation details.

-## Building the CNN, Not Just Using It

-Many CNN projects focus on using existing frameworks to train a model.
-This project focuses on implementing the model and its training pipeline from the ground up in modern C++.

-Instead of relying on predefined PyTorch or TensorFlow layers, the project manually implements the core CNN components and organizes them through an object-oriented design.
-Each major part of the system is separated into clear, reusable components, including layers, activations, loss functions, optimizers, regularization methods, and training logic.

-MNIST is used as a controlled classification task, but the main value of the project is the implementation itself: translating neural network concepts into structured, maintainable C++ code.

-This project demonstrates:

-* Object-Oriented Programming in C++
-* Modular software design
-* Manual implementation of CNN components
-* Forward propagation and backpropagation logic
-* Loss calculation and optimizer-based parameter updates
-* Integration of Dropout and Batch Normalization
-* A complete training, validation, and testing workflow

 ## 🛠️ Build and Run